PhilipOyelegbin/altschool_se_ce/README.md

 - Linux2: Click [here](./second-semester/Exercise2/) to access the folder.
 - Linux3: Click [here](./second-semester/Exercise3/) to access the folder.
 - Linux4: Click [here](./second-semester/Exercise4/) to access the folder.
+- Linux5: Click [here](./second-semester/Exercise5/) to access the folder.